Under 2 hours

 - Turn on water supply and check for leaks.

-When figuring out how to fix a leaky pipe saves time and money, but remember that repair tape, pipe putty & clamps offer temporary solutions to an immediate problem.
+Knowing how to fix a leaky pipe saves time and money, but remember that repair tape, pipe putty and clamps are temporary solutions.
 Once pipe leaks are sealed, your next step is just as important: Make plans for a permanent repair even if it's a small leak.
 Download The Home Depot Mobile App for the repairs supplies you’ll need.
 If the damage to your pipes is serious, call The Home Depot plumbing services if you are having trouble with leaking pipes.

 - Harper & Bright Designs 70.9 in.
 H x 37.4 in.
 W Brown 7-Tier L-Shaped Corner Bookcase with Metal Frame

 - Glacier Bay Tidal 29.37 in.
 W x 78.74 in.
 H Fixed Frameless Return Shower Door in Matte Black GBSH161

 - JELD-WEN 36 in. x 80 in.
 12-Lite Primed Steel Prehung Right-Hand Inswing Prehung Front Door with Brickmould